Tomas Martin Etcheverry vs. Casper Ruud: Prediction and Match Betting Odds | China Open

 - Ruud made it to the Round of 16 by defeating No. 22-ranked Jan-Lennard Struff 7-6, 6-3 on Friday.

-- Etcheverry has played 50 matches over the past 12 months across all court types, and 25.6 games per match (22.8 in best-of-three matches).
+- Etcheverry has played 50 matches over the past 12 months (across all court surfaces), and 25.6 games per match (22.8 in best-of-three matches).

 - On hard courts, Etcheverry has played 16 matches over the past year, totaling 25.6 games per match (21.0 in best-of-three matches) while winning 48.3% of games.

-- Ruud has averaged 26.9 games per match (23.6 in best-of-three matches) through his 56 matches played in the past 12 months across all court types, while winning 52.9% of the games.
+- Ruud has played 55 matches in the past 12 months across all court surfaces, averaging 26.9 games per match (23.6 in best-of-three matches) and winning 53.1% of those games.

-- Dating back to 2015, Etcheverry and Ruud have not met on the court.
+- Dating back to 2015, Etcheverry and Ruud have not played against each other.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.